-12 Tips for Dating in Your 30s
+12 Tips for Dating in Your 30s (and Loving It)

 Whenever I catch reruns of Sex and the City, I’m always a little shocked to realize that I’m the same age as Carrie and her friends.
-When the show debuted in 1998, I was 17, and it ran for six seasons until I was 23.
+When the show debuted in 1998, I was 17, and it ran for six seasons.
 Now when I watch it, as a single and fabulous(!) woman in her 30s, it hits a little closer to home.
-I identify much more with the characters and their struggles.
+I identify with the characters and their struggles so much more than I did before.
 Why?
 Because dating in your 30s is very different from dating in your 20s.
 The playing field is narrower; if you want kids, the biological clock is ticking; and as you're older, you’re naturally carrying around a lot more baggage.
 The number of single friends is dwindling, so there is also more pressure to be coupled up.
 If you’ve recently become single or just turned 31 and are beginning to notice how dating has changed, you came to the right place.
-Here are 12 tips for dating in your 30s.

 If you’ve never really thought about what you want in a partner, I suggest you figure it out soon.
 Sit down with a pad and pen, and write down the names of the last couple of people you’ve dated.
 Next to each name, list the top five things you liked about them and the top five things you didn’t like about them.
 Set the list aside, and come back a few days later.
 Read it carefully and you’ll probably notice that there are repetitive descriptors on the list.
 The top qualities that you liked about these people are what you should look for in your next relationship.

 The firefighter who couldn’t commit.
 The chef who ended up having a girlfriend who lived with him.
-The finance guy who vanished the night after I introduced him to all of my friends.
-This is a small list of men who I’ve recently dated and how the relationship ended.
+The finance guy who vanished the night after I introduced him to all of my friends… This is a small list of men who I’ve recently dated and how the relationship ended.

 When you’re in your 30s, it’s easy to get caught up in thinking about the things you don’t have yet.
 You haven’t met the one, you’re not married, you don't live in a beautiful house, and you don't have babies.
 Wanting all of these things is okay, but grilling every person you date to see if they have what it takes to be the parent of your children is not.
 Focus on having fun and getting to know the person.
 What’s the point of being in a relationship at any age if you’re not having fun?
 It shouldn’t be a job, and it shouldn’t be depressing.
 A relationship should be filled with joy, laughter, and love—whether you’re 22 or 46.